yehtetmaungmaung/go-web/docs/chapter2.md

     w.Write([]byte("Create a new snippet..."))
 }
 ```
-* It's only possible to call `w.WriteHeader()` Once per response, and after the status code has been written, it can't be changed.
+* It's only possible to call `w.WriteHeader()` once per response, and after the status code has been written, it can't be changed.
 If you try to call `w.WriteHeader()` second time, Go will log a warning message.
 * If you don't call `w.WriteHeader()` explicitly, then the first call to `w.Write()` will automatically send a `200 OK` status code to the user.
 So, if you want to send a non-200 status code, you must call `w.WriteHeader()` before any call to `w.Write()`.

 ## `Allow` header